arenol/MapSymbolSpecification/README.md

 * "end-point:" symbol at the end of the line.
 * "dash-point:" symbols placed at dash-points of the line.

-For start-point and end-point symbol, an **offset** may be sepcified to indicate that the symbol is to be displayed som distance from the end.
+For start-point and end-point symbol, an **offset** may be specified to indicate that the symbol is to be displayed some distance from the end.
+Positive values is one the line, whereas negative values are outside the line ends.

 ### Offset Lines
 Lines that are to be offset from the center line, such as the road outline or the lines of a major power-line, is specified using the **stroke-offset** attribute.